miguelgrinberg/Flask-SocketIO/docs/index.rst

 name is necessary when there are multiple independent SocketIO services sharing the same queue.

-Note that Flask-SocketIO does not apply monkey patching when eventlet or gevent are used.
+Flask-SocketIO does not apply monkey patching when eventlet or gevent are used.
 When working with a message queue, it is very likely that the Python package that talks to the message queue service will hang if the Python standard library is not monkey patched.

 API Reference
 -------------